OmegaWeaponDev/OmegaVision/README.md

 ## **Features**

-Below you can find all the different features that i've implemented into the plugin.
+Below you can find all the different features that I've implemented into the plugin.
 If you have any features that you're wanting added to this plugin.
 Please send me a feature request via the [issues](https://github.com/OmegaWeaponDev/OmegaVision/issues) page, as that allows me to keep track of all the suggestions in one location.

 | Feature | Description |
 | ------- | ----------- |